bangle-io/bangle-editor/CONTRIBUTING.md

 - Run `yarn update-versions`.

-- Due to a bug in yarn there might be redundant items added in the `package.json` `workspaces` field -- Remove them.
+- Export your npm token as an environment variable `NPM_AUTH_TOKEN` in your project.

 - Update the changelog.

-- Run `yarn release-packages`.
+- Run `release-packages` for a regular release or `release-packages-alpha` for a pre-release.

 ## Directory Structure